nicklalone/CIST_2500/03_dispersion_and_the_z/day1.md

 https://www.youtube.com/watch?v=AjI_LcQOOs4&ab_channel=%E7%9B%A7%E6%A8%82

 We need standardized scores so we can actually calculate z-scores.
-And from the above, we can see a % likelihood that your values will end up on any of the
+And from the above, we can see a % likelihood that your values will end up on any of the x-axis.
+While we have a % chance here and there.
+This lets us see it better.

 ### <a id="letusdo"></a>What does this let us do?
 What a z-score tells you is exactly how many standard deviations exist between your value (x) and the mean.